-> Women who are interested in conceiving want to learn how to eat right and how to manage the stress that life throws at all of us, every day.
-If you are reading this you likely want to get pregnant and you are probably curious about the intersection between stress, health, nutrition & fertility.
+Women who are interested in conceiving want to learn how to eat right and how to manage the stress that life throws at all of us, every day.
+If you are reading this, you likely want to get pregnant and are probably curious about the intersection between stress, health, nutrition & fertility.

-> Nutrition & fertility
+Nutrition & fertility

 Well, if you thought I had a kale salad recipe for you that would guarantee that you would get pregnant, I’m sorry to say that I don’t.
 What I do have is the awareness that when it comes to taking good care of yourself along your personal journey, it’s not about a recipe; it’s about giving yourself the best chance possible – finding the best doctor; looking for the best information; and making your physical body as healthy as you possibly can.

 Think about it.
 The new person that you bring into the world is going to need care, nutrition and nurturing while they are a developing fetus, so they can be as strong as possible when they are a new being out in this world.
 You too need to be as strong as possible, now and later.
 And that begins with your nutrition.

 There is a lot of research that ties nutrition and stress to cellular health, which is tied to aging and reproductive health.
 So I’d like to outline some nutrition guidelines for women who would like to conceive, especially those with polycystic ovary syndrome, adapted from The Dietician’s Guide to PCOS, Angela Grassi, MS, RD, 2007:

 - Choose a variety of fresh and minimally processed fruits, vegetables, whole grains, low fat dairy, and lean protein foods.